 Finding something worthwhile to write or tell a story about

-But if you want to write a book, it needs to have a focus.
+If you want to write a book about your life, it needs to have a focus.

 Try doing this, to help you decide what your book is going to be about: